Category Archives: Uncategorized

 That’s my timeline, I hope it has helped in some way.

 It’s important to note that I am lovely, for realsies.
 And with that in mind, you can genuinely ask me anything.
 Gents this means you too.
 My job is to make you feel absolutely at ease.
-If you are thinking you could do with some help on how to stand or carry yourself or have a particular hang up, tell me about it and I’ll hook you up, don’t worry, we’re a team now, I’ve got your back.
+If you have a particular hang up, are thinking you could do with some help on what style suit to wear or wondering what colour combinations work, tell me about it and I’ll hook you up, don’t worry, we’re a team now, I’ve got your back.

 Getting married in a church?
 Read this.